 In December 2019, OptimizePress released their funnel builder plugin and it’s great.

-There are a limited number of funnel types at the moment, but I’m impressed with the functionality.
 Additional funnel types and feature improvements will be arriving in the coming months.

 OptimizePress also have plans to release a checkout builder and here’s why I’m excited about it:

 In general, most landing page builders and page builder plugins don’t have the option to build checkout pages.
 This plugin will add the functionality you need to have everything in one plugin.